fryagbye/tinderboxwithquarto/README.md

 # Chunks and Graphs

 1. R chunk and Python chunk notes

     You can create a pRChunk for an R chunk and a pPChunk for a Python chunk.
 The “Chunk & Graph: Make Chunk List” stamp generates a tag like ＜Lang:Tag Label➡️Figure Label＞.
 These tags can be used to reference R chunks, Python chunks, Mermaid diagrams, or Graphviz code.
     Please do not insert tags in the middle of a sentence.

 ![Chunk Tag Example](output/screenshots/ChunkLabel.png)

 If tags called in your notes are changed or deleted, the warning is shown.
 You can suppress the warning with  `$SuppresTagDetectWaring` in the project container note.

-2. Rendered Preview in Text Pane(R chunks, Mermaid diagrams, and Graphviz only)
+2. Rendered Preview in Text Pane(R chunks, Python chunks, Mermaid diagrams, and Graphviz only)

 You can check the results of the code executed within an R chunk in the Preview screen.
-Similarly, the results of Mermaid and Graphviz code can also be displayed.
-However, this is not possible for Python.
+Similarly, the results of Python chunk and Mermaid and Graphviz code can also be displayed.
+Since the Python preview runs on Pyodide, errors will occur during the preview if your code includes libraries like Plotly that are not supported by Pyodide.